-If you don't already have a StubHub account, or need to remember how to log into one, see steps 1 and 2 (respectively) in our How to Buy Tickets on StubHub tutorial.
+If you don't already have a StubHub account, or need to remember how to log into one, see steps 1 and 2 (respectively) in this this tutorial.

 Once you're logged into StubHub, start by clicking Sell Tickets in the menu across the top.

 A search box will appear labelled "Search for Events".
 Click in it and type in the name of the event, musician/band, comedian, sports team, etc. that you have tickets for, and then click the magnifying glass icon (or one of the suggestions that appears in the drop-down box).

 Depending on the event, you can sell Event tickets, Parking Passes for an event, or both.
 Click the respective tab at the top to make your choice.
 Then, click the check boxes next to the events that you wish to sell tickets for.
 In some cases, you can click the "Select All" box at the top to list tickets for all events.
 When you've selected all of the events that you wish to list tickets for, click Start Listing.